Ryh1218/FSOL/README.md

 ```

 ## Training
-You can trian FSOL model on different datasets.
+You can train FSOL model on different datasets.
 Under the root directory, you can first enter the experiment folder by:

 **FSC-147:**
 `cd experiments/FSC147`